<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 The History of the Baldrige Framework for Performance Excellence

 Meanwhile, W. Edwards Deming, considered the father of the modern quality movement, took his talents, which were mostly unappreciated in the US, to Japan.
-There he helped organizations improve processes, reduce defects, and focus on what workers and customers value.
-Organizations like Toyota, Sony, and others became competitive and started gaining market share that had previously been enjoyed by American firms.
+There, he helped organizations improve processes, reduce defects, and focus on what workers and customers value.
+Organizations like Toyota and Sony became more competitive and began gaining market share that had previously been held by American firms.

-Realizing that change was needed, public and private sector leaders started to develop a plan to show US companies the way to Japanese-style operational excellence.
+Realizing that change was needed, public- and private-sector leaders began developing a plan to show US companies the way to Japanese-style operational excellence.
 In 1987, Congress passed legislation creating the Malcolm Baldrige National Quality Award.
-(The law was named after Secretary of Commerce Malcolm Baldrige who died during his term in office after falling off a horse in a rodeo accident.)
+(The law was named after Secretary of Commerce Malcolm Baldrige, who died during his term in office after falling off a horse in a rodeo accident.)
 The program is managed by the National Bureau of Standards and Technology within the Department of Commerce.
-The first goal of the program was to recognize organizations that demonstrated outstanding quality and performance excellence.
+The program's first goal was to recognize organizations that demonstrated outstanding quality and performance excellence.
 The second and more important objective was to highlight best practices and principles of performance excellence that lead to better results.

 [WEBINAR] Engaging Leaders and the Baldrige Framework to Advance Excellence